leec13/MiSiCgui/README.md

 !['handbook_workflow.png'](./images/handbook_workflow.png)

-MiSiC is a tool that allows to generate a segmentation mask from microscopic images of bacteria cells.
-MiSiC solves the problem of images with a dense population of cells that are not correctly obtained by intensity threshold.
-Other tools based on supervised learning exists (supersegger, DeepCell, Ilastik, etc.).
-MiSiC accepts a wide range of bacterial morphologies and microscope modalities such as phase contrast, brightfield and fluorescence.
-MiSiC is not a quantification tool dedicated to measuring the cellular features like area, length, position, etc (some convenient tools for this are MicrobeJ and Oufti).
-A graphical user interface is available 'MiSiCgui" (see bellow point 3).
+MiSiC is a tool that allows generating a segmentation mask from microscopic images of bacterial cells.
+MiSiC has the capacity to detect and segment bacterial cells in microcolonies and/or dense images, which is not achievable using intensity thresholds..
+MiSiC can handle a wide range of bacterial morphologies and microscope modalities such as phase contrast, brightfield and fluorescence.
+MiSiC functions upstream of specialised tools for bacterial cell biology dedicated to measuring cellular features like area, length, position, etc (some convenient tools for this are MicrobeJ and Oufti).
+A graphical user interface named 'MiSiCgui"is available  (see below point 3).
 The main advantages of MiSiC are :

-- wide purpose pre trained model

-- only two parameters to set

-Details are described in : ("https://www.biorxiv.org/content/10.1101/2020.10.07.328666v1")
+- Provide a pre-trained model with general detection capacities under various imaging modalities

+- Provide an easy parameter handling with a graphical user interface

 ## a) Recommended images: size, resolution and cells density